dirtslayer/dirtslayer.github.io/_posts/2018-01-01-How-to-Make-Foldable-Octahedron.md

 We could use the edge of the page for an origin but leave some space will allow for flaps.
 Make a vertical line 1 cm from the left edge of the page.

-## Mark the corners along your rows.
+## Mark the corners along your rows
 If you used a different edge length you will have to scale your distances, but using the side of length 4 cm you can use the following distances from the left margin